The Number One Choice For Cosmetic Breast Surgery in The North of England

-Please, be aware that as a premium product they are a little more expensive.
+Please, be aware that as a premium product the Blite impants are a little more expensive.
 Implant safety is paramount, and Mr Turton recommends the highest quality breast implants from the leading manufacturers with their known Quality Assurance and track record.
 Mr Turton has a less than 2% reported implant rupture rate in the last thirteen years.
 He has also never had to remove an implant from any of his patients due to infection after breast augmentation; this is achieved by using a strict intra-operative regime which includes a double antibiotic and an antiseptic rinse along with his 14-point plan.
 His regime and attention to detail includes the use of nipple shields, alcohol-chlorhexidine skin prep, extra-precautions in the operating room, a glove change before removing the implants from the sterile insert, and use of the Keller funnel for a no-skin-contact placement of the implant.
 This is important as microscopic contamination of implants at the time of surgery is now thought to be related to capsular contraction and is one of the potential theories behind ALCL, although subsequent data has not confirmed this..

 Mr Turton’s expertise and careful attention to detail have huge advantages in patients who have lost breast shape after prior pregnancies or those who have never had much breast development before.

 If you are quite thin you will usually benefit from a particular type of implant or technique.
 Please contact his personal secretary Lisa Harris directly to make an enquiry or book a consultation- this service is preferred at his Saturday planning clinic at the Leeds Nuffield Hospital – email enquiries: firstname.lastname@example.org or by phone: 0113 3882193

 The most natural and aesthetic beautifully results possible can be achieved when combing the right surgeon with the right patient using the right product.
-Mr Turton finds he can produce a superior result with these products with the special techniques he uses and with appropriate selection; Mr Turton will talk you through the selection process and share his very extensive experience with breast implants to help you make the right choices.
+Mr Turton finds he can produce a superior result with the products available with the special techniques he uses and with appropriate patient selection; Mr Turton will talk you through the selection process and share his very extensive experience with breast implants to help you make the right choices.